zbiery/Customer-Retention-Supervised-Learning/README.md

 ### This repo contains files related to a Final Project completed for BANA 4080 (Data Mining) at the University of Cincinnati

-In this project, various supervised learning binary classification models were used to predict the retention of customers for a Telecommunication company.
+In this project, various supervised learning binary classification models were used to predict the retention of customers for a telecommunications company.
 The data file (customer_retention.csv) used to train these models consists of 7000 observations containing 19 features (predictor variables):

 * Gender: Whether the customer is a male or a female